Time Needed : 1 minutes

 This method reportedly works on Microsoft Word 2010, 2013, 2016, 2019, and 365.
 However, the aforementioned feature should be available on older versions of Word as well.

 Another way to remove the table while maintaining the text is by copying the text and paste as a text.
-That way, the table will not be included when pasting.
+That way, the table will not be included when pasting the content.